 More than one page on a site might be relevant to a query, and these “related” pages might be compared by looking at things such as the “onsite data” listed above that includes things such as keywords on a web page related to a query, etc.

-For example, the global ranking score may be based on both offsite data and onsite data, but more weight may be given to offsite data when calculating the global ranking score.
-Similarly, the onsite ranking score may be based on both onsite data and offsite data but with more weight given to the onsite data.
+For example, the global ranking score may be based on offsite data and onsite data, but more weight may be given to offsite data when calculating the global ranking score.
+Similarly, the onsite ranking score may be based on onsite data and offsite data but with more weight given to the onsite data.

 Some other signals may include:

 (1) How many times a word is used – a page with more than one instance of the word “laptop” could indicate the page is relevant to “laptop computers.”